Pyogenics/WOTBSCPGFormat/docs/SCG.md

   - To get the full format of a single vertex, map through all members of `VertexAttribute` (incrementing order) and generate a list of all present attributes.
   - The aquired format is repeated `vertexCount` number of times.
     - Example: if the resulting format is `[VertexAttribute.VERTEX, VertexAttribute.TEXCOORD0, VertexAttribute.NORMAL]`, the entirety of `vertices` will be `Vector3 normal`, `Vector2 texcoord0`, and `Vector3 normal` over and over again.
-    - The vector sizes of each vertex attribute type is documentated below
+    - The vector sizes of each vertex attribute type is documented below as `vertexAttributeVectorSizes`
   - Note that all vertices have the `VertexAttribute.VERTEX` attribute.
 - Assembling the indices and vertices appropriately will result in a 3d mesh.